MartinRybergLaude/solsken-weather/README.md

 2.  **Install**

-    Add a .env file in the root directory and add this:
+    Add a .env file in the root directory and add this to it:

     ```shell
     REACT_APP_VERSION=$npm_package_version